geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

     .. grid-item-card:: :fas:`person` Places available

         Maximum **30 Researchers and Students** will be accepted to the Challenge Camp.
+Confirmation for accepted applicants will be sent on 28th January 2025.

 Learning objectives